kefimochi/Flexbox-with-cats/Part 1/Basics.md

 ## Setting up a Default Box

 Keeping that in mind, lets set up our HTML.
 Right now it is important to notice that `cats`(3 images) were already placed in a `box`(div with a class of `cat-box`).
-Notice an added class of a `cat-box` on the `div` container, it is there so we could manipulate it later with CSS.
 You might wonder why are they all gathered in one place, well, it's time to introduce some kitten logic!

 {% codepen https://codepen.io/KateEfimova/pen/NQxNVp default-tab=result %}

 You see— as their default behavior, cats _love_ to cuddle.
 Especially considering that those kittens are in an unfamiliar environment where they were just placed seconds ago after ruining an entire apartment.
-They're not sure how to act, so they would just always stay close next to each other in the top left corner, warming each other up and giving an occasional bite from time to time.
+They're not sure how to act, so they would just always stay close next to each other in the top left corner, warming each other up and feeling safe.

 ![All cat images are inside of a div container and are aligned in the top left corner](https://thepracticaldev.s3.amazonaws.com/i/gpa56eyvjawy3zy42y1o.png)